editicalu/nordselect/README.md

 The documentation of the library can be found at [docs.rs](https://docs.rs/nordselect/).

-**Warning**: deprecated code shall be removed in the version 1.0.0 release.

 # Development

 The application is in development.
 If you encouter a bug, please open an issue describing how the bug occured or open a PR.